awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 **To create your IAM role with `eksctl`**
 Create the service account and IAM role with the following command\.
 Replace the `<example values>` \(including `<>`\) with your own values\.

-**Note**
-This command only works for clusters that were created with `eksctl`\.
-If you didn't create your cluster with `eksctl`, then use the instructions on the AWS Management Console or AWS CLI tabs\.

 ```
 eksctl create iamserviceaccount \
     --name <service_account_name> \